 These newfangled devices are terrific, because many of them allow you to decipher the trouble code directly through the scanner’s app, and often see possible repairs and mechanic prices right through your phone or tablet.

 In order to use your trouble code scanner, you’ll have to find the OBD port.
-The port, which is a 16-pin female connector, is very easy to find, because automotive laws require it to be within three feet of the steering wheel, and accessible without tools.
-Usually it’s right above the gas and brake pedals.
+The port, which is a 16-pin female connector, is very easy to find.
+This is because automotive laws require it to be within three feet of the steering wheel and accessible without tools.
+Usually, it’s right above the gas and brake pedals.

 Once you’ve found the OBD port, insert the trouble code scanner into it